homezhan/artoolkit-docs/Marker_Training/marker_troubleshooting.md

 check_id reads standard multi-marker configuration files, which can be edited with a text editor.
 In such a file, you declare the names of attern files and/or barcode ID numbers, the size of each marker, and the offset and orientation of the marker relative to the origin of the multi-marker set.
 If you specify only template (pattern) markers in the config file, check_id will automatically select command-line option `--patternDetectionMode AR_TEMPLATE_MATCHING_COLOR`.
 Similarly, only barcode markers will result in use of `--patternDetectionMode AR_MATRIX_CODE_DETECTION`, or a mix of template and barcode markers (usually an undesirable mode) will result in use of `--patternDetectionMode AR_TEMPLATE_MATCHING_COLOR_AND_MATRIX`.

 ### Using check_id
-The initial mode is to display the distortion-corrected normal colour camera image.
+The initial mode is to display the distortion-corrected normal color camera image.
 In the top-left of the window, the current thresholding mode (and threshold, if applicable) is displayed.
 Also, if a valid multi-marker set was loaded from Data/checkidMarkerConfig.dat, then additional indication will show whether robust multi-marker tracking is on or off.

 check_id has a few modes which can be selected from the keyboard.
 <table rules="all" style="margin:1em 1em 1em 0; border:solid 1px #AAAAAA; border-collapse:collapse;empty-cells:show;" border="2" cellpadding="3" cellspacing="4">